icerpc/icerpc-docs/pages/slice/language-reference/preprocessor-directives.md

 been defined and a symbol that has been explicitly undefined.
 It is safe to define an already defined symbol or undefine an undefined symbol.

-It is recommended to use [SCREAMING_SNAKE_CASE](https://en.wikipedia.org/wiki/Snake_case) for preprocessor symbols, e.g. `#define DEBUG`.
+The convention is to use [SCREAMING_SNAKE_CASE](https://en.wikipedia.org/wiki/Snake_case) to distinguish preprocessor symbols from other identifiers, and we recommend that you follow the same convention in your own code.

 Like other Slice identifiers, preprocessor symbols are case sensitive.

 ## Syntax

-The preprocessor is not a full-blown programming language, but it supports a number of directives that can be used to control the preprocessor's behavior.
+The preprocessor supports a number of directives that can be used to control the conditional compilation of Slice definitions.
 Preprocessor directives must be the first non-whitespace characters on a line, can not span multiple lines, and may be nested inside other preprocessor directives.

 Preprocessor directives are: